 Are you ready for an experience that will leave you inspired, informed, and empowered?Read more

 As a member of the C-Suite, an executive is expected to make big decisions, sometimes worth millions of dollars, on a near-daily basis.
 And at their right-hand for all of those decisions is their assistant, helping to make everything possible.
-Executive assistants are the linchpins of their organisations, ensuring that everything is done correctly and on time.
+Executive assistants are the linchpins of their organizations, ensuring that everything is done correctly and on time.
 And at the 7th Annual Global Executive Assistant Summit, you’ll learn how to become even more vital to your executive in those important decisions.

-Come visit beautiful Barecelona to meet with like-minded assistants and grow your network as you learn how to make yourselves strategic business partners in your companies.
+Come visit beautiful Barcelona to meet with like-minded assistants and grow your network as you learn how to make yourselves strategic business partners in your companies.
 Whether it’s getting experience with the latest technology, learning how to successfully negotiate a building a network of people who understand and can support you, this Summit has something for you.

-Join us and meet new friends for an experience that will leave you inspired, informed and empowered!
+Join us and meet new friends for an experience that will leave you inspired, informed, and empowered!

 Executive Support Professionals, including: